 Music offers a meaningful way for people living with dementia to interact with others and can provide health and wellbeing benefits.
 Enjoying shared activities helps couples affected by dementia retain a sense of couplehood and can support a spousal caregiver’s mental health.
 This paper describes the development of the Music Memory Makers (MMM) Duet System, a prototype that has been developed as part of a qualitative, multi-phase, iterative research study to test its feasibility for use with people living with dementia and their spousal caregivers.
 Through the iterative process, the diverse individual needs of the participants directly led to the adding, adjusting, or removal of features and components to better fit their needs and to make the system require as little technical experience from the users as possible for quick and easy engagement.
 In line with our work of developing system hardware and software to meet users’ needs, including 3D printed cases, coordination facilitation processes, a visual interface, and source separation tools to create familiar duets, participants found the duet system offered them an opportunity to enjoyably interact with one another by playing meaningful songs together.

 Music classification algorithms use signal processing and machine learning approaches to extract and enrich metadata for audio recordings in music archives.
-Common tasks include music genre classification, where each song is assigned a single label (such as Rock, Pop, or Jazz), and musical instrument recognition.
+Common tasks include music genre classification, where each song is assigned a single label (such as Rock, Pop, or Jazz), and musical instrument classification.
 Since music metadata can be ambiguous, classification algorithms cannot always achieve fully accurate predictions.
 Therefore, our focus extends beyond the correctly estimated class labels to include realistic confidence values for each potential genre or instrument label.
-In practice, many state-of-the-art classification algorithms based on deep neural networks exhibit overconfident predictions, complicating the interpretation of final output values.
-In this work, we examine whether the issue of overconfident predictions and, consequently, non-representative confidence values, is also relevant to music genre classification and musical instrument recognition.
-Moreover, we describe cutting-edge techniques to mitigate this behavior and assess the impact of deep ensembles and temperature scaling in generating more realistic confidence outputs, which can be directly employed in real-world music tagging applications.
+In practice, many state-of-the-art classification algorithms based on deep neural networks exhibit overconfident predictions, complicating the interpretation of the final output values.
+In this work, we examine whether the issue of overconfident predictions and, consequently, non-representative confidence values is also relevant to music genre classification and musical instrument classification.
+Moreover, we describe techniques to mitigate this behavior and assess the impact of deep ensembles and temperature scaling in generating more realistic confidence outputs, which can be directly employed in real-world music tagging applications.

 An Empirical Study on the Effectiveness of Feature Selection and Ensemble Learning Techniques for Music Genre Classification